shokoufehyazdanian/Customer-Analytics-Platform/README.md

 * Docker Desktop
 * Docker Compose
+* A `.env` file is required for database configuration.
 No local Python environment is required because all services run inside Docker containers.

 ---